jimijimi/trekanter_mingw/README.md

   All the development was carried out under Debian 7/8 using the win32-mingw toolchain.
   The EXE file however runs perfectly fine in basically any Windows version.
 - The code can be further improved to gain additional speed.
 Real C programmers will immediately see some awkward code.
+- The code lacks comments but I believe most of it is self-explanatory.
+- The code contains some 'magic' numbers those will be addressed in a future version.

 The development environment is: